installjs/installjs/readme.md

-# InstallJS: The library that lets you install and remove npm modules in your JavaScript
+# Install.js: The library that lets you install and remove npm modules in your JavaScript